 The lens does suffer some pretty substantial flares when shot directly into the sun, and though we should almost expect this of a forty-year-old camera, it’s worth mentioning.
 That said, while this effect is clinically an imperfection, film shooters today will almost certainly love it for the very same reason.
 We shoot film cameras to enjoy the artifacts that we’ve lost to the digital age – artifacts both tangible and optical.

-Compared to the outstanding implementations of exposure control and its wonderful viewfinder, other practical facets of the 35SE do fall a bit short.
+Compared to the outstanding implementations of exposure control and its wonderful viewfinder, other methodologies of the 35SE do fall a bit short.
 Specifically disappointing is the camera’s method of focus.
 As mentioned, all Rollei 35 cameras are viewfinder cameras.
 That means we don’t enjoy any in-viewfinder focusing aids.
 There’s no rangefinder mechanism, no focusing screen, no split-image spot, and certainly no autofocus.
 What we’re left with is a camera that demands zone-focusing.

 For those unfamiliar, zone-focusing is a system of focusing in which the photographer is expected to understand aperture and the way it influences depth-of-field, and combine that knowledge with an ability to accurately estimate his or her distance to target.
 Essentially, we look at the front of the lens barrel where a readout shows distance markers and a depth-of-field scale, then rotate the lens to our desired focus distance.
 It’s a system that’s easier to understand and use than it reads, and when shooting at F/8 or so (the camera’s sweet spot) we’re likely to make images in which everything is sharply focused without needing much adjustment of the focus ring.
 Set the ring to just the near side of infinity and everything from the horizon to fifteen feet away will be in focus.
 Next, point, move the LEDs up or down, and shoot.